If I could talk to the animals, just imagine it

 How cool would it be to talk to animals like Dr. Dolittle?
 What if we could translate barks or meows into English so we could better understand what our furred companions are asking or telling us?
 The ability to simply ask Max the family dog if he was tired or if he was feeling sick would be easier and less worrisome than trying to decipher his lethargy.

-Well, according to futurists Anne Lise Kjaer and William Higham, who were interviewed for the 2017 Amazon-commissioned “Shop the Future” report, the prospect of someone developing a pet translator is becoming more realistic as the demand for pet-related products continues to grow.
-In fact, they forecast the technology could be available to consumers within the next 10 years.
+Well, according to futurists Anne Lise Kjaer and William Higham, who were interviewed for the Amazon-commissioned “Shop the Future” report, the prospect of someone developing a pet translator is becoming more realistic as the demand for pet-related products continues to grow.
+In fact, they forecast the technology could be available to consumers by 2027.

 While there are already a handful of dog-to-human and human-to-dog translator apps available, the reviews are mixed — or the app may be actually described as a prank or game.
 But in reality, researchers in the United States and elsewhere are working on decoding animal language using artificial intelligence (AI) and machine learning.
 Advances in these technologies — including dramatic improvements in automatic speech recognition and translation — will eventually make some animal language translation possible.